beeware/briefcase/docs/reference/configuration.rst

 The ``[build-system]`` section is preamble required by PEP518, declaring the dependency on Briefcase.

-The remaining sections are tool specific, and start with `tool.briefcase`.
+The remaining sections are tool specific, and start with the prefix ``tool.briefcase``.

 The location of the ``pyproject.toml`` file is treated as the root of the project definition.
-Briefcase should be invoked in a directory that contains a ``pyproject.toml`` file, and all relative file path references contained in the ``pyproject.toml`` file will be interpreted as relative to the directory that contains the ``pyproject.toml`` file.
+Briefcase should be invoked in a directory that contains a ``pyproject.toml`` file, and all relative file path references contained in the ``pyproject.toml`` file will be interpreted relative to the directory that contains the ``pyproject.toml`` file.

 Configuration sections